neondatabase/postgresql_anonymizer/docs/generalization.md

 of the company.

-With generalization, this is important because the size of the range (the "step") must be wide enough to avoid identify one single individual.
+With generalization, this is important because the size of the range (the "step") must be wide enough to prevent the identification of one single individual.

 [k-anonymity] is a way to assess this risk.